Ed1123/100-days-of-code/log.md

 **Today's Progress**: Read an awesome article that encourages me in this difficult time.
 Also started with the Money change problem with DP.
 I’ve already implemented a recursive solution just for the stress test.

 **Thoughts:** Feeling ok.
 I didn’t have a lot of energy to move in my coding journey (work and the circumstances take most of it), but an article helped me keep moving on.

+### Day 62: March 17, 2020 (Dynamic programing - Money change, Primitive calculator)

+**Today's Progress**: Finish implementing a dp solution for the money change problem and test it.
+Also I finished the solution for the primitive calculator problem.

+**Thoughts:** Feeling better.
+I move much more than the last few days.
+Great.